One Last Breath (Creed song): Music video

-The video was directed by Dave Meyers who had previously directed the video for "What If", "With Arms Wide Open" and "My Sacrifice", and would go on to co-direct the video for the bands next single Don't Stop Dancing along with Stapp.
+The video was directed by Dave Meyers, who had previously directed the videos for "What If", "With Arms Wide Open" and "My Sacrifice".
+He would go on to co-direct the video for the band's next single, "Don't Stop Dancing", along with Stapp.
 Stapp drafted the treatment for the video and explained his ideas to Meyers.
 They soon found out they both had a shared love and affection for Salvador Dalí, a Spanish painter known for his surrealist artwork.
 Most of the video was shot against a green screen with computer-generated animations to create the setting in which the band performs in as well as the otherworldly visuals.

 On the day of the shoot, Stapp was involved in an automobile accident.
 On April 19, 2002, around 1:40 in the afternoon, Stapp, while driving his Cadillac SUV on Interstate 4 in Florida was struck from behind by a Ford SUV.
 According to Stapp, the vehicle was going at "probably 50 or 60 miles per hour".
 Stapp was sent flying forward in his vehicle, with his body hitting the steering wheel and his head hitting the windshield.
 Stapp, concerned about the wellbeing of the person who hit him, got out of his vehicle to check on the other driver.
 Although initially the officer on the scene reported no injuries, Stapp soon realized he had not gone unscathed while calling his manager after the accident.
 He had suffered a concussion from the whiplash and from hitting the windshield.
 Stapp claims that the police on the scene didn't note any injuries in their report because he refused to call an ambulance or go to the hospital.